simotone97/CHIMA/README.md

 ```
 INFLUXDB_TOKEN=your_API_key_value
 ```
-- Restart to be sure the global variable is loaded into the system
+- Log out of your current session and log back in to ensure the correct loading of groups, environment variables and bash profile

 ## Running tests